Movements of Free Cash Flows

 Free cash flow(FCF): the ability to generate net cash from a management perspective after deducting tax, dividends, and other payments from operating FCF.

 Net change in net cash: increases and decreases in marketable securities and interest-bearing debt are included.

 The concepts of operating profit, operating FCF and movements of assets and liabilities including NOA are mutually consistent.

 Movements of free cash flows

-The consolidated statement of cash flows has been prepared in accordance with the IAS No. 7, "Statement of Cash Flows."
-The FCF is a reconfiguration of the consolidated statement of cash flows as internal indicators and is identical to the indicators disclosed by Roche.
+The consolidated statement of cash flows has been prepared in accordance with International Accounting Standard (IAS) No. 7, "Statement of Cash Flows."
+FCF is a reconfiguration of the consolidated statement of cash flows as internal indicators and is identical to the indicators disclosed by Roche.
 Furthermore, no items from the FCF have been excluded, as the Core results concept only applies to the income statement.